The Graphic

+In addition to its home market, the paper had subscribers all around the British Empire and North America.
+The Graphic sought to bring awareness to prevailing issues in the British empire such as poverty, homelessness, and public health.
+The newspaper aimed to cover home news and news from around the Empire, and devoted much attention to literature, arts, sciences, the fashionable world, sport, music and opera.
+Royal occasions, national celebrations, and ceremonies were also given prominent coverage.
+The newspaper used its illustrations to capture authentic scenes throughout London and had an immense influence on the art world with many admirers including Vincent van Gogh and Hubert von Herkomer, who was also an early contributor of illustrations.

+From 1890 until 1926, Thomas's company, H. R. Baines & Co., published The Daily Graphic (a name later revived by Kemsley Newspapers between 1946 and 1952).

+Publication history

 Background

-The Graphic was founded by William Luson Thomas, a successful artist, wood-engraver and social reformer.
-Earlier he, his brother and his brother-in-law had been persuaded to go to New York and assist in launching two newspapers, Picture Gallery and Republic.
+William Luson Thomas was a successful artist, wood-engraver and social reformer.
 Thomas also had an engraving establishment of his own and, aided by a large staff, illustrated and engraved numerous standard works.
-Exasperated, even angered, by the unsympathetic treatment of artists by the world's most successful illustrated paper, The Illustrated London News, and having a good business sense Luson Thomas resolved to set up an opposition.
+Exasperated and angered by the unsympathetic treatment of artists by the world's most successful illustrated paper, The Illustrated London News, and having a good business sense, Thomas resolved to set up an opposition.
 His illustrated paper, despite being more expensive than its competition, became an immediate success.

-Realisation
+Realization

 When it began in 1869, the newspaper was printed in a rented house.
-By 1882, the company owned three buildings and twenty printing presses, and employed more than 1,000 people.
 The first editor was Henry Sutherland Edwards.
-A successful artist himself, the founder Thomas recruited gifted artists including Luke Fildes, Hubert von Herkomer, Frank Holl, and John Everett Millais.
+The Graphic was published on Saturdays and its original cover price was sixpence, while the Illustrated London News was fivepence.
+A successful artist himself, founder Thomas recruited gifted artists, including Luke Fildes, Hubert von Herkomer, Frank Holl, and John Everett Millais.

-The Graphic was published on a Saturday and its original cover price was sixpence, while the Illustrated London News was fivepence.
 In its first year, it described itself to advertisers as "a superior illustrated weekly newspaper, containing twenty-four pages imperial folio, printed on fine toned paper of beautiful quality, made expressly for the purpose and admirably adapted for the display of engravings".

-In addition to its home market the paper had subscribers all around the British Empire and North America.
-The Graphic covered home news and news from around the Empire, and devoted much attention to literature, arts, sciences, the fashionable world, sport, music and opera.
-Royal occasions and national celebrations and ceremonials were also given prominent coverage.
+The premature death of co-founder Lewis Samuel Thomas in 1872 "as one of the founders of this newspaper, [and who] took an active interest in its management" left a marked gap in the early history of the publication.

+By 1882, the company owned three buildings and twenty printing presses, and employed more than 1,000 people.